agustfricke/techconagust.com/src/pages/en/fiber-jwt-authentication.md

 it retrieves the corresponding user information from a database and stores it in the Fiber context's locals.
 If the token is invalid or expired, it returns an appropriate error response.

+## My User

-Now lets create a new endpoint to show our authenticated user
+Now let's create a new endpoint to show our authenticated user.

 ```bash
 touch ~/fiber-jwt-auth/handlers/user.go